Azure/Cloud-Native/website/blog/2022-09-29/index.md

 ---
 slug: 29-azure-developer-cli
 title: 29.
-Using the Azure Developer CLI to get up and running with Dapr
+Using the Azure Developer CLI to go from your local development environment to cloud in minutes
 authors: [savannah]
 draft: true
 hide_table_of_contents: false